mobbr/mobbr-api-v1/payments/README.md

 *notes*

-- *Payment shares (receivers) that have an unclaim_id have not yet been claimed by the recipient and can be deleted by the payer using `DELETE /api_v1/payments/unclaimed_shares`*
+- *Payment shares that have an unclaim_id have not yet been claimed by the recipient and can be deleted by the payer using `DELETE /api_v1/payments/unclaimed_shares`*

 ##List unclaimed shares